-Net cash used for operating activities was \$13,933 and \$5,760 in 2022 and 2021, respectively.
+Net cash used for operating activities was \$1,174 and \$13,933 in 2023 and 2022, respectively.

-Cash flows used for operating activities increased by \$8,173 in 2022, when compared to the prior year period, primarily due to the board approved voluntary contribution of \$5,000 to the Pension Plans made in the third quarter of 2022 and the net loss from operations.
+Cash flows used for operating activities decreased by \$12,759 in 2023, when compared to the prior year period, primarily due an improvement in the loss from operations and changes in working capital and other operating assets and liabilities, and in 2022 the Company made a board approved voluntary contribution of \$5,000 to the DallasNews Pension Plans.